 Third, I Want You To Know That Silence Must Be Replaced With Confession.

-Our instinct when we feel shame is to be silent and hide, but the problem with silence is that our shame only grows darker in the shadows.
+Our instinct when we feel shame is to hide.
+The problem with hiding is that shame only grows darker in the shadows.
 God wants to heal us.
-So He tells us to bring our guilt into the light by confessing it to Him.
-The truth is clear—God is against the taking of innocent life from the body of the person who was meant to care for and nurture that life (Genesis 9:6).
+He tells us to bring our guilt into the light by confessing it to Him.
+The truth is clear: God is against the taking of innocent life from the body of the person who was meant to care for and nurture that life (Genesis 9:6).
 Just as God made you, He also made the life you carried (Psalm 139:13-16).
 But the same God who created life is also full of mercy.
 God sent His Son, Jesus Christ, to redeem us from our sin.
-Jesus stepped into our brokenness and sin and took it all on Himself.
+Jesus stepped into our brokenness and sin and took it all on himself.
 Jesus died for our sin and three days later, He rose from the dead.
-Therefore, as we look to Jesus and ask Him to forgive us, He is faithful and just to forgive us our sins and cleanse us from all unrighteousness (1 John 1:9).
+Therefore, as we look to Jesus, and ask Him to forgive us, He is faithful and just to forgive us our sins and cleanse us from all unrighteousness (1 John 1:9).

 Fourth, I Want You To Know That You Will Need To Take Your Thoughts Captive.

 Even after we have confessed our sin and been forgiven by God, shame will still occasionally show up at our front door.
-When it does, you must take your thoughts captive (2 Corinthians 10:5).
+When it does, we must take our thoughts captive (2 Corinthians 10:5).
 Our enemy is going to lie to you.
-He is going to leverage fear, pain, insecurity and anything else he can get his hands on into an argument that casts doubt on God’s forgiveness.
-When this happens, you need to strike hard and fast with the promises of God.
+He is going to leverage fear, pain, insecurity, and anything else he can get his hands on into an argument that casts doubt on God’s forgiveness.
+When this happens, you need to strike fast with the promises of God.
 Don’t allow the enemy’s arguments to drift around your mind like a partially-welcomed house guest.
 You must imprison these thoughts behind the truth that God has removed your sin as far as the east is from the west (Psalm 103:12).

-Fifth, I Want You To Know That You Will Need To Rehearse The Gospel To Your Heart Daily.
+Fifth, I Want You To Know That You Will Need To Rehearse The Gospel To Your Heart.

 One particular day the prophet Micah was reminded of his own failures.
 Instead of wallowing in guilt, Micah said, “Rejoice not over me, O my enemy; when I fall, I shall rise; when I sit in darkness, the Lord will be a light to me.
-I will bear the indignation of the Lord because I have sinned against him until he pleads my cause and executes judgment for me.
+I will bear the indignation of the Lord because I have sinned against him, until he pleads my cause and executes judgment for me.
 He will bring me out to the light; I shall look upon his vindication” (Micah 7:8-9).
-Notice that Micah acknowledges that he is a sinner and that he is currently in a dark place.
-But also notice that Micah is hopeful that God will bring him into the light.
+Notice Micah acknowledges he is a sinner, and that he is currently in a dark place.
+But, notice also that Micah is hopeful God will bring him into the light.
 What is the basis of his hope?
-God is going to “plead his cause and execute judgment for him.”
+God is going to “plead His cause and execute judgment for Him.”
 This is what Jesus did for us.
 Jesus found us in a dark place.
 He did not accuse us.
 He pled our cause.
 He did not execute judgment on us.
 He executed judgment for us.
-So when life feels dark, rehearse the truths of the gospel to your heart.
+When life feels dark, rehearse the truths of the gospel to your heart.

 Sixth, I Want You To Know That God Will Redeem Your Life.

-When you run to God in faith, He not only delivers us from guilt, He also rebuilds our broken life.
-I imagine it is easy to think that somehow, because of your decision, you have missed God’s best for your life.
+When we run to God in faith, He not only delivers us from guilt, He also rebuilds our lives.
+It is easy to think that somehow, because of our decisions, we have completely undone God’s plan for our lives.
 When you feel this way, consider the promise God gave to us through His prophet Joel.
 After describing how sin had devoured everything like a plague of locusts, God says, “I will restore to you the years the locusts have eaten” (Joel 2:25).
 This means that God travels the righteous paths that we did not take and gathers up the blessings that we missed.
-Then, when we confess our sin, He restores those blessings to us, either in this life or the next!
+Then, when we confess our sin, He restores those blessings to us, either on earth or in heaven!